jm-wanja/smart-communication-pipelines/DEMO_INSTRUCTIONS.md

 5. **View Another Client's Report**

-   - Use the navigation to switch to Cerberus Capital's report
+   - Use the navigation to switch to Example Fund B's report
    - Generate a report for this client as well
    - Compare the differences in portfolio metrics

-6. **View Moorfield's Report**
+6. **View Example Fund C's Report**
-   - Switch to Moorfield's report
+   - Switch to Example Fund C's report
    - Point out the Edinburgh Mixed-Use Development deal
    - Explain how the system is designed to easily accommodate new clients